 - 1/4 teaspoon ground nutmeg

 - In a large bowl, dissolve yeast in warm milk.
 Add the shortening, sugar, eggs, salt and 3 cups flour; beat until smooth.
 Stir in cornmeal and enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - For filling, place cranberries and water in a small microwave-safe bowl.
 Cover and microwave on high for 1 minute; set aside.
-In another bowl, combine the sugars, orange peel, cinnamon and nutmeg.
+In another bowl, combine the sugars, orange zest, cinnamon and nutmeg.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
-Roll each portion into a 15-in. x 7-in. rectangle.
+Roll each portion into a 15x7-in. rectangle.
 Lightly brush dough with water; sprinkle sugar mixture to within 1/2 in. of edges.
 Sprinkle with cranberries.

 - Roll up jelly-roll style, starting with a short side.
 Pinch seams to seal.
-Place seam side down in two greased 9-in. x 5-in. loaf pans.
+Place seam side down in two greased 9x5-in. loaf pans.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Brush with milk if desired.
 Bake at 375° for 35-40 minutes or until golden brown.
 Remove from pans to wire racks to cool.